MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 ~~~
 {: .output}

 The Partial F-tests p-values are given in the Pr(>|t|) column.
-You only look at these if the model assumptions hold.
-Suppose they do, then you would conclude at the 5\% significance level that the predictors Insulation and South are significant.
+You only look at these if the
+model assumptions hold.
+Suppose they do, then you would conclude at the 5\% significance level

-**Sequential F tests**
+that the predictors Insulation and South are significant.

+##### Sequential F tests

-Assume that we have Sn$ observations.
-Variables are added to the model in a particular order and at each step the most recent predictor being entered into the model is tested for significance.
+Assume that we have $Sn$ observations.
+Variables are added to the model in a particular order
+and at each step the most recent predictor being entered into the model is tested for
+significance.
-R function lm can provide the output.
-All you need do is divide the sequential sum of squares by the residual mean sum of squares for the full model and compare with $F_{1,n-p-1}$.
+R function `lm` can provide the output.
+All you need do is divide the sequential sum of squares
+by the residual mean sum of squares for the full model and compare with $F_{1,n-p-1}$.
 The advantage of the sequential $F$ tests are that they are independent tests.
-	The disadvantage is that the tests may be highly dependent on the order in which the predictors enter the model.
+The disadvantage is that the tests may be highly dependent on the order in which the
+predictors enter the model.

 ~~~